Setting up your nursery the smart tech way

 One of the things we love about smart products, Hive lights being a great example, is that they can be used for lots of different things.
-One of Hive’s smart bulbs costs £19, about the same as a night light for your nursery.
-But with 16 million colours to choose from, it can be used as a night light, a normal light, to help them unwind and even for fun games as they grow.
+With 16 million colours to choose from, it can be used as a night light, a normal light, to help them unwind and even for fun games as they grow.
 It may not be a cute onesie or soft toy, but we’d say they make awesome baby gifts for first time parents.

 If you google ‘smart thermostat’ you’ll find lots of advice on how they make heating your home easier for everyone.
 But smart central heating can be particularly helpful for new parents.